wiwdata/presto-chart/README.md

-# presto-chart
+# Presto Helm Chart

-Highly configurable Helm Presto Chart
+Highly configurable Helm Presto Chart based on the `stable/presto` chart but significantly altered for great flexibility.

+For more details see the [README](presto/README.md) for the chart.